chansizzle/SimpleJoyArt/README.md

 - :tv: viewing on a television or other visual appliance
 - 👩‍💻 website

-These images are not categorized for the Libraries of Hope montly rotations.
+These images are not categorized for the Libraries of Hope monthly rotations.
 That would be an new set of scripts to do capture the monthly rotations.

 ### as of March 8 2024
 - [X] script on linux: `simplejoyart-download.sh`